 NDA gating means a visitor must accept a non-disclosure agreement before they can access any documents in the data room.
 This is important for legal protection - you want a record that anyone who viewed your sensitive documents agreed to confidentiality terms first.

-You don't need to spend thousands of dollars a month on an enterprise platform to get this right.
-The tools in the $100-$350/month range cover everything most founders and small legal teams need.
+You don't need to spend thousands a month on an enterprise platform to get this right.
+The tools in the $100–$350/month range cover everything most legal teams and small firms need.

-Pick a platform that fits your current deal size, set up a clean document structure, lock down your permissions, and monitor who's engaging with what.
+Pick a platform that fits your current matter, build a clean document structure, lock down your permissions, and track who's engaging with what.

-Don't wait until a deal is in motion to figure this out.
+Don't wait until you're in the middle of a deal or a dispute to figure this out.
 Set up your data room before you need it.
-Ellty free plan lets you start today - and if you need the full data room features, you can upgrade in a click.
+Ellty free plan lets you start today and if you need the full data room features, you can upgrade in a click.